Glossary of terms

 Pragmatic organisation dymanic display is a communication system created by Gayle Porter which uses pragmatic pathways to navigate around a communication book or app

-our brain receives, stores and responds to information that can relate to sound, vision and language
+How our brain receives, stores and responds to information that can relate to sound, vision and language

-self regulation
+Self regulation

-repetitive sounds or actions that provides sensory input that is needed to support emotional regulation
+Repetitive sounds or actions that provides sensory input that is needed to support emotional regulation

-survivial responses
+Survival responses

 These are the stress responses to situations and include fight, flight, freeze and fawn.